 Second, securities issued by companies that own and operate commercial real estate (such as REIT) represent a diversified investment with exposure to a range of properties in different geographic locations.
 By comparison, a home’s investment risk is not diversified; rather, it is highly concentrated in a single location.

 Real estate takes many shapes, including houses, hotels, resorts, apartment buildings, raw land, office buildings, industrial facilities, shopping centers, Transit Oriented Developments (TOD) and storage facilities.
+All of them are looking to make a healthy home, which is a home that is insulated, dry, clean, safe, ventilated, maintained, pest-free, and energy efficient.
+When you make your home healthy is important because it allows the occupants to remain safe and healthy in their living environment.

 Different types of real estate require the employment of different strategies.
 For example, some involve current income and leasing, whereas others are more speculative and focus on capital appreciation, as well as the potential use of leverage such as construction and development.